microsoftarchive/BatchAI/recipes/Readme.md

 Note, a provider registration can take up to 15 minutes.

-### Grand Batch AI Network Contributor Role on Your Subscription
+### Grant Batch AI Network Contributor Role on Your Subscription
 You can use two different approaches:

 #### Uzing Azure CLI 2.0